• Skip to Content

 Computer Usage

-Because Johns Hopkins University Office of Information Technology updates its policies frequently, please visit the Johns Hopkins University IT website at it.jhu.edu for the latest information on usage and security.
+Because Johns Hopkins University Office of Information Technology updates its policies frequently, please visit the Johns Hopkins University IT website for the latest information on usage and security.
 The following includes key elements of the policy, which is posted in all Johns Hopkins Engineering for Professionals computer labs.

 Acceptable use of IT resources is use that: